warncke/immutable-ai/README.md

 To be used with Immutable AI all other modules must be named like `fooModule` and addressed via the `module` namespace.

-## Seting a custom namespace
+## Seting a custom local namespace

-    // set custom namespace with alias and module name postfix ImmutableAI.localNamespaces.myNamespace = 'MyNamespace'
+    // set custom namespace with alias and module name postfix ImmutableAI.localNamespace('myNamespace', 'MyNamespace')

     // call fooMyNamespace.foo
     ai.myNamespace.foo.foo(...)

-To create a custom namespace add the namespace alias to the `localNamespaces` object with the postfix for the module name.
+A namespace is defined with an alias that will be used when calling methods and and postfix that will be appended to the module name in the call string in order to get the full Immutable Core module name.

+Both the alias and postfix must be strings with a positive length.

+Errors will be thrown on attempts to create an invalid local namespace.

 ## Invalid calling patterns